z0ph/s3-backup-notifier/README.md

 # S3 Monitor

-S3 Monitor intend to check the  last object(key) last_modified date in S3, and if its older than today, send alerting email.
+S3 Monitor intend to check the last object (s3 key) with last_modified date in AWS S3, and if its older than today, send alerting email.

 I'm using this to monitor my effective backup of Jeedom.